Plane carrying 132 people crashes in China | www.lokmattimes.com

 Beijing, March 21 A China Eastern Airlines Boeing 737, carrying 132 people on board, crashed on Monday in a mountainous area of the country's Guangxi Zhuang Autonomous Region, according to emergency officials.

-The number of casualties was not immediately known.
-China Eastern is also yet to issue a statement on the crash.

-Flight tracking sites said that the plane was in the air for just over an hour, the BBC reported.
+The crash has caused shock in China, where President Xi Jinping has ordered an immediate investigation to determine the cause.
+China Eastern Airlines has grounded all its 737-800s.

+Flight tracking data suggested the plane lost height rapidly from its cruising altitude before plummeting to the ground.

-According to FlightRadar24 data, the last sourced information on flight MU5735 showed it ended at 2.22 p.m., at an altitude of 3,225 ft.
+According to FlightRadar24 data, the plane was cruising at 29,100 feet, but two minutes and 15 seconds later it was recorded at 9,075 feet.
+The last sourced information on the flight showed it ended at 2.22 p.m., at an altitude of 3,225 feet.

-Chinese state media have shared video footages, showing plane debris, a massive blaze and smoke billowing from the crash site.
+More than 600 emergency responders are said to be at the crash site.

+Firefighters reached the scene first and managed to extinguish a blaze in the hills caused by the crash.

 The last major plane crash in China took place in August 2010, when a flight from Harbin crashed in Yichun killing 42 people.